-The Agreement also provided that subject to the Company's receipt of working capital directly and indirectly from Mr. Kyte in the amount of \$500,000 by a date no later than September 29, 2020, Mr. Kyte would be appointed to the Company's Board and to serve as the Company's Chairman, CEO, and CFO, without compensation through the balance of calendar year 2020.
+The Agreement also provided that subject to the Company's receipt of working capital directly and indirectly from Mr. Kyte in the amount of no less than \$500,000 by a date no later than September 29, 2020, Mr. Kyte would be appointed to the Company's Board and to serve as the Company's Chairman, CEO, and CFO, without compensation through the balance of calendar year 2020.
 Neither of the foregoing conditions was satisfied; thus Mr. Kyte was not appointed to the Company's Board or management in calendar year 2020.
 Nonetheless, given the resignations of Messrs.
 Mann and Green from the Board, effective April 9, 2021, and the resignations of Messrs.
-Lane and Bundros from the Board, effective April 15, 2021, and the resignation of Mike McMullen as CFO of the Company, effective April 15, 2021, and the resignation of Mike McMullen as CFO of the Company, effective April 15, 2021, the remaining two directors of the Company, namely, Mr. Dickson and Dr. Bunting, appointed Mr. Kyte, and Mr. Kyte agreed, to serve on the Company's Board as a Class I Director and to serve as the Company's CEO, CFO, and Chairman, effective April 15, 2021, with compensation to be determined at a later time subject to the Company's financial condition and viability.
+Lane and Bundros from the Board, effective April 15, 2021, and the resignation of Mr. Dickson as CEO of the Company, effective April 15, 2021, and the resignation of Mr. Buckson as CEO of the Company, effective April 15, 2021, the remaining two directors of the Company, namely, Mr. Dickson and Dr. Bunting, appointed Mr. Kyte, and Mr. Kyte agreed, to serve on the Company's Board as Class I Director and to serve as the Company's CEO, CFO, and Chairman, effective April 15, 2021, with compensation to be determined at a later time subject to the Company's financial condition and viability.